 A similar example of this kind of discrepancy can be found in the New Testament, where Judas Iscariot also dies twice.
 In his gospel Matthew tells us that Judas “went and hanged himself”.
-With the 30 pieces of silver that he obtained to betray Jesus, the chief priests “took counsel, and bought with them the potter’s field, to bury strangers in” (Matt 27:5, 7).
+With the 30 pieces of silver that he obtained to betray Jesus, the chief priests “After conferring together, they used them to buy the potter’s field as a place to bury foreigners” (Matt 27:5, 7).

 However in Acts, Luke tells us that it was Judas who bought the field, and that he died in it.
-“Now this man purchased a field with the reward of iniquity; and falling headlong, he burst asunder in the midst and all his bowels gushed out” (Acts 1:18-20).
+“Now this man acquired a field with the reward of his wickedness; and falling headlong, he burst open in the middle and all his bowels gushed out” (Acts 1:18-20).
 And they can’t be fused together in order to harmonise them as one.

 So which account is the right one?
 They can’t both be.
 But we still accept the books of Matthew and Acts as scripture in spite of this discrepancy because the Holy Spirit guided the Church into accepting them as such.